 - For clarity this means no club or organised training and no gym sessions.

 - Exercising is limited to two people at a time (excluding members of the same household who may exercise together).
 Furthermore, you can only exercise within your local government area, or within 10km from where you live, clubs should NOT be conducting organised training sessions under the guise of exercise.

-- NSWRU will not be sanctioning or approving any third-party holidays camps.
+- NSWRU will not be sanctioning or approving any third-party camps or events

 Areas of NSW outside of those listed above

 - Rugby Union can continue (both training and matches).

 - Individuals that have been in Greater Sydney including the Blue Mountains, Central Coast, Wollongong and Shellharbour, for any reason since Monday 21 June, must follow the stay at home rules and must continue to follow them for 14 days after they were last in Greater Sydney.
 Newcastle, Lake Macquarie, Maitland, Port Stephens, Cessnock, Dungog, Singleton and Muswellbrook have also been added to this list.
 This may mean that some players and officials will be unable to attend training or play matches if they live or have visited these areas from 31 July and play in another Zone.
 If this restriction means that your club cannot safely continue to play matches please contact your Competition Administrator or Zone ASAP.

 - Clubs must have and abide by their COVID Safety Plans at training and matches.
 Subject to these plans, BBQs and Canteens are permitted.

 - Please use QR Codes at grounds and encourage and remind people to register during your event.